yxuansu/SimCTG/README.md

 <span id='example_usage_different_language_model'/>

 ##### 6.2.
 Use Off-the-shelf Language Models from Different Languages:
-Interestingly, we found that contrastive search can be directly applied to **off-the-shelf** language models even **without** contrastive training.
+Importantly, we found that contrastive search can be directly applied to **off-the-shelf** language models even **without** contrastive training.
 The only condition is that <ins>the corresponding language should be naturally tokenized by character units</ins>.
+Some examples include Chinese, Japanese, and Korean.
 In the following, we showcase how to use contrastive search with off-the-shelf Chinese and Japanese language models.
 More analysis of why contrastive search works well on vanilla language models can be found in the Appendix C of our paper.

 <span id='example_usage_chinese_gpt'/>